-Flight 253 with 278 passengers aboard was 20 minutes from the airport when it sounded like a firecracker had exploded, witnesses said.
-One passenger jumped over others and tried to subdue the man.
-Shortly afterward, the suspect was taken to a front row seat with his pants cut off and his legs burned.
+Flight 253 with 278 passengers and 11 crew members aboard was about 20 minutes from the airport when passengers heard popping noises, witnesses said.
+At least one person climbed over others and jumped on the man.
+Shortly afterward, the suspect was taken to the front of the plane with his pants cut off and his legs burned, a passenger said.
+Law enforcement officials said the burns indicated the explosive was strapped to his legs.

-“It sounded like a firecracker in a pillowcase,” said Peter Smith, a passenger from the Netherlands.
-“First there was a pop, and then (there) was smoke.”
+"It sounded like a firecracker in a pillowcase," said Peter Smith, a traveler from the Netherlands.
+"First there was a pop, and then (there) was smoke."

-The incident was reminiscent of convicted shoe bomber Richard Reid, who tried to destroy a trans-Atlantic flight in 2001 with explosives hidden in his shoes, but was subdued by other passengers.
+The incident was reminiscent of Richard Reid, who tried to destroy a trans-Atlantic flight in 2001 with explosives hidden in his shoes, but was subdued by other passengers.
 Reid is serving a life sentence.

-A statement Delta, which acquired Northwest, said, “Upon approach to Detroit, a passenger caused a disturbance onboard Northwest Airlines Flight 253.
-The passenger was subdued immediately and the crew requested that law enforcement meet the flight upon arrival.
+Delta Air Lines Inc., which bought Northwest last year, said that "upon approach to Detroit, a passenger caused a disturbance."
+It said the passenger was subdued immediately and the crew asked that law enforcement officials meet the flight.

-“The flight, operated by Northwest using an Airbus 330-300 aircraft with 278 passengers onboard, landed safely.
-The passenger was taken into custody and questioned by law enforcement authorities.”
+"The passenger was taken into custody and questioned by law enforcement authorities," the airline said.

 President Barack Obama was notified of the incident and discussed it with security officials, the White House said.
 It said he is monitoring the situation and receiving regular updates from his vacation spot in Hawaii.

-Jakes reported from Baghdad, Iraq.
-Randi Berris in West Bloomfield, Mich., and Devlin Barrett, Shelley Adler, Eileen Sullivan, Pamela Hess and Joan Lowy in Washington, and Philip Elliott in Kailua, Hawaii, contributed to this report.
+Margasak reported from Washington.
+Associated Press Writers Lara Jakes in Baghdad, Randi Berris in West Bloomfield, Mich., Larry Lage in Ann Arbor, Mich., and Devlin Barrett, Shelley Adler, Eileen Sullivan, Pamela Hess, Harry R. Weber and Joan Lowy in Washington, Jon Gambrell in Lagos, Nigeria, Arthur Max in Amsterdam and Philip Elliott in Kailua, Hawaii, contributed to this report.